alextanhongpin/clean-architecture-learn/adapter/README.md

 It is easy to validate the conversion happens.
 The target type should have all the fields filled.

 No layers should be accessing each other.

+## What belongs in adapter layer

+Everything that is not part of the core layer, e.g. controller, action and repository.

+Everything else remains in the adapter, such as but not limited to
+- jwt manager
+- logger
+- base handler
+- server
+- postgres

+Basically everything that implements something.
+Note that the construction is excluded and it is only done in container layer, to avoid circular dependencies.